 Insight can come from many sources, including:

-• Market and brand research (eg competitor analysis; brand awareness, perception and association; sentiment analysis; market segmentation)
+• Market and brand research (eg quantitative polling; competitor analysis; brand awareness, perception and association; sentiment analysis; market segmentation)

 • Fundraising database data